What It Means to be Resilient

 Body-Based Practices

-Gentle somatic tools to release tension and move through stress at your own pace, without pressure or rush.
+Gentle somatic tools to release tension and move through stress and activation at your own pace, without pressure or rush.

 Clarity For Action